Call it what you want, but everyone needs to get rid of some leftovers sometimes, right?

 * All my frozen veggies are from Costco lately, since they have great prices on organic and the green bean quality is like no other frozen green bean I've ever met.
 (Did you see my awesome list of what I buy at Costco?)
 Unfortunately, I learned the broccoli is from China.
 Not ideal.

 EDIT: We’ve found that we love throwing in a few eggs after everything else is cooked, and the recipe is even part of the Kids Cook Real Food eCourse!
 Find a way for your kids to help you make this dish – which can be a simple main course or hearty side – next Monday and join the Kids Cook Monday initiative!

 You really can use any veggies you have on hand, from a bag of mixed frozen veggies to half a carton of mushrooms that will go to waste if you don’t use them, from any greens you can chop to broccoli, fresh or frozen.
 I’ve used anywhere from 2-4 cups veggies, depending on what other sides I have going (i.e. do I need a grain side dish or a veggie side?).

 What’s your favorite “use it up” recipe?

-Disclosure: There are affiliate links in this post to Garbage to Gourmet, Tropical Traditions, and Vitaclay, from which I will earn some commission if you make a purchase.
-Plan to Eat is a KS sponsor receiving their complementary mention.
+Disclosure: There are affiliate links in this post to Thrive Market and Vitaclay, from which I will earn some commission if you make a purchase.
+Plan to Eat is a KS sponsor receiving their complimentary mention.
 See my full disclosure statement here.